Schpser/holbertonschool-printf/README.md

 Navigate into the project directory:

-cd <holertonschool-printf>
+cd holbertonschool-printf

 Compile the project:
 This project is compiled with gcc using the options -Wall -Werror -Wextra -pedantic -std=gnu89.
 A Makefile is usually used to automate this process.
 If not, you will need to manually compile your source files with the specified options.
 Example compilation (if you have a test main.c):

 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -fPIC -c *.c